Johnnywang1899/MechaCar_Statistical_Analysis/README.md

 R, RStudio, tidyverse library collections, jsonlite library, ggplot2 library, t-test (Student’s t-test, one sample t-test, two-sample t-test, paired t-test), ANOVA test, linear regression, multiple linear regression, Pearson’s Chi-squared test, A/B Testing
 ## Linear Regression to Predict MPG
 1. The item "vehicle_length" and "ground_clearance" will provide a non-random amount of variance as the p-value for these two items are below 0.05
 2. No, the slope of the linear model should not be considered to be zero as the slope of the linear model is composed of five different values according to the screen capture below.
+And the slope values for three out five items are greater than zero (p-value is smaller than 0.05) meaning such item has effects to the dependent variable (mpg).
 3. It can be observed that the R-squared value (Multiple R-squared: 0.7149, Adjusted R-squared: 0.6825) reasonably explains a decent percentage of data points that could describe such dependent results through this linear model.
 Therefore, the linear model predicts the mpg of MechaCar prototypes effectively.
 ![1_linear_model.PNG](image/1_linear_model.PNG)
 ![1_linear_model_summary.PNG](image/1_linear_model_summary.PNG)